aws/copilot-cli/site/content/docs/commands/storage-init.en.md

 The storage is accessible from inside the service's containers via a friendly environment variable.

 !!!note ""
-	However, each product has its own unique situation.
-If you do need your data storage to be shared by multiple service, you can modify the CloudFormation template that Copilot generates for you to achieve your goal.
+    However, each user has its own unique situation.
+If you do need your data storage to be shared among multiple service, you can modify the Copilot-generated CloudFormation template in order to achieve your goal.

 A storage resource can be created as a [workload addon](../developing/addons/workload.en.md): it is attached to one of your services or jobs, and is deployed and deleted at the same time as the workload.